 - CCEP (certified compliance & ethics professional)

-And to become a financial controller or CFO someday, a graduate degree, such as an MBA, is a definite plus.
-Some employers partially or fully reimburse workers the cost of attaining certifications or degrees, so take advantage of this perk.
+If you want to become a financial controller or CFO someday, a graduate degree, such as an MBA, is a definite plus.
+Some employers partially or fully reimburse workers the cost of attaining certifications or degrees, so take advantage of this perk, if you can.

 3. Polish all those skills

-The top career resolution in our career resolutions survey of workers was to expand a skill set or seek professional development.
-The higher you climb in accounting and finance, the more you’ll need technical skills, as well as abilities in leadership, critical thinking and written and verbal communication.
-You should hone your soft skills, which include negotiation, persuasion and relationship management.
+The higher you climb in accounting and finance, the more you’ll need technical skills, as well as abilities in leadership, critical thinking and written and verbal communication, so professional development is a must.
+You should also hone your interpersonal skills, which include negotiation, persuasion and relationship management.

 Formal instruction is helpful, but some of the best training occurs on the job.
 During meetings, pay attention to the discussion so you can make meaningful contributions.
 Eagerly accept assignments where you’ll have to give presentations or write reports, and then ask your boss for feedback on how you could do better the next time.
 Volunteer to manage tough projects.
-You’re not likely to get ahead by doing the minimum to get by.
+You’re more likely to get ahead when you do more than the minimum to get by.

 4. Be happy and professional